wisdom-oss/docs/backend/development/README.md

 it is impossible to access the database while developing a new microservice which uses the database.

-To access the database from a remote host, you need to use SSH Port Forwarding to route a port from your machine to the remote host on which the platform is installed.
+To access the database from a remote host, you need to use SSH port forwarding to route a port from your machine to the remote host on which the platform is installed.